 A SAN Volume Controller node is not fully operational until the UPS battery charge state indicates that it has sufficient capacity to power the SAN Volume Controller node long enough to save all of its memory to the disk drive.
-This is in the event of a power loss.
-The UPS has sufficient capacity to save all the data on the SAN Volume Controller node at least twice.
+In the event of a power loss, the UPS has sufficient power for the SAN Volume Controller to save all its memory to disk at least twice.
 For a fully-charged UPS, even after battery capacity has been used to power the SAN Volume Controller node while it saves DRAM data, sufficient battery capacity remains to allow the SAN Volume Controller node to become fully operational as soon as input power is restored.